lvisintini/xwing-rulebook/outputs/urr-swx.md

 - When a ship executes a green maneuver, it removes one stress token from itself even if it moves through or overlaps an obstacle or another ship.

 - A stressed ship cannot execute red maneuvers or perform actions.
-If a stressed ship reveals a red maneuver, the opposing player chooses any non-red maneuver on that ship’s dial for that ship to execute.
+If a stressed ship reveals a red maneuver (and cannot use a game effect to rotate its dial or execute a non-red maneuver instead), the owner moves the ship as if it were a white [[Straight] 2] maneuver instead.
+The speed, bearing, and difficulty of this maneuver cannot be changed.

 **Related Topics:** Actions, Activation phase, Bearing, Cloak†, Difficulty, Free actions, Maneuver